OpenFTC/Extracted-RC_Updater/readme.md

 This tool is intended to be used by the primary maintainer of ExtractedRC ONLY.
-It is used to update merge the changes from the stock SDK into ExtractedRC.
+It is used to update ExtractedRC from the stock SDK.

 You can download a prebuilt version from the [releases page](https://github.com/OpenFTC/ExtractedRC_Updater/releases).